 Reviewing customer feedback comments, mystery customer and/or social media comments (e.g. Trip Advisor reviews) should happen during the unit review section of the BRP.
 Understanding the customer experience can only happen in the restaurant as the multi-unit manager listens and watches the service unfold.

-From checking that the service process is being followed, to sitting in on shift briefings, to picking up on examples of how servers up-sell and bring the brand values to life; the time spent observing the operation in swing is critical and it is best to involve the unit manager in the process to once again see that they do and do not ‘see’.
+From checking that the service process is being followed, to sitting in on shift briefings, to noticing examples of how servers up-sell and bring the brand values to life; the time spent observing the operation in swing is critical and it is best to involve the unit manager in the process to once again see what they do and do not see.

-The rule of 7 development plan is meant to be an overview of the development activity happening in the unit on a monthly basis.
-Having a copy of this with him during unit visits allows the multi-unit manager to formally review it with the manager and follow-up with individual team members as he comes across them on shift.
+The rule of 7 development plan is meant to be an overview of the development activity happening in the unit monthly.
+Having a copy of this during unit visits allows the multi-unit manager to formally review it with the manager and follow-up with individual team members as they comes across them on shift.
 Checking in with them to understand what’s actually happened and what they’ve learnt is critical to making the development plan come alive.

 It is likely that most unit managers will focus attention on the tasks and technical skills required in an individual’s role.
 What they may struggle with though (therefore needing the multi-unit manager’s support) is the behavioural skills needed, especially for anyone in their team who is required to manage and lead shifts.

 The rule of 7 is essentially a basic way of looking at succession planning.
 Who could be the next unit manager, who could step up to be a shift manager?
 These are questions that, across the units, the multi-unit manager should have answers for.
-Whilst he won’t be personally developing people to become shift managers, he should be aware of what training they’re receiving and make a conscious effort to follow it up to show the importance he places on it.
+While they won’t be personally developing people to become shift managers, they should be aware of what training they’re receiving and make a conscious effort to follow it up to show the importance they place on it.